3kilofish/reproducible-research_homework/README.md

 They are statistically significant, and are the same as given in the paper.

-D) See R script “Question 5.R”.
+D) See R script “Question 5.R” in this repo.

 E) V = 1182*300^1.52